What are the Benefits of an Applicant Tracking System?

 5. Tracking of Candidate Opt-In and Consent

 Compliance should be top of your list of ATS questions when you demo software.
 Consumers have privacy on their minds now more than ever before, and the same goes for job seekers.
-An ATS can help alleviate concerns about candidate data management, and compliance to privacy laws.
+An ATS can help alleviate concerns about candidate data management, and compliance with privacy laws.

 The system you choose should have clear privacy protection policies in regard to the candidate information you collect.
 If this is in place, your ATS can also help the organization inform candidates how their data will be used and get their consent in the process.
 Native compliance is a great help in setting candidates’ minds at ease about how their information is collected.
 In turn, therefore, transparency about employee data management boosts your candidate experience and employer brand.